apify/apify-docs/docs/storage/dataset.md

 The [Apify API](https://docs.apify.com/api/v2#/reference/datasets) allows you to access your datasets programmatically using [HTTP requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) and easily share your crawling results.

-To access your datasets via the Apify API, you will need your secret API token, which you can find on the [Integrations](https://my.apify.com/account#/integrations) page of your Apify account.
+You can find your secret API token on the [Integrations](https://my.apify.com/account#/integrations) page of your Apify account.

-In most cases, you will also need to provide a `dataset ID` (demonstrated in the examples below as `DATASET_ID`), which can be provided in the following formats:

-* `WkzbQMuFYuamGv3YF` - the dataset's numerical ID if the dataset is unnamed
-* `username~dataset-name` - your username and the dataset's name separated by a tilde (`~`) character (e.g. `janedoe~ecommerce-scraping-results`) if the dataset is named

-For a detailed breakdown of each API endpoint, see the [API documentation](https://docs.apify.com/api/v2#/reference/datasets).

 #### Get a list of datasets